-- a) The road and fire trail management plan(s) required to be developed under Part 6 of the Approval must address the practical measures to be taken in relation to the protection of threatened species and their habitat. - b) The plan must be consistent with the requirements of condition 8 of this licence. - c) The plan must include a strategy for the identification, assessment, upgrade (if required) and maintenance of all watercourse crossing structures for all state forests and crown timber lands subject of the Approval where such structures may adversely impact on threatened species.
+- The road and fire trail management plan(s) required to be developed under Part a) 6 of the Approval must address the practical measures to be taken in relation to the protection of threatened species and their habitat. - 23 April 2003 Condition 6.2b) modified Ref Appendix E b)

+- The plan must be consistent with the requirements of conditions 7 and 8 of this licence. - The plan must include a strategy for the identification, assessment, upgrade (if c) required) and maintenance of all watercourse crossing structures for all state forests and crown timber lands subject of the Approval where such structures may adversely impact on threatened species.

-6.3 Research into Alternative Management of Exclusion Zones (filter strips)
+6.3 Research into alternative Management of Exclusion Zones (Filter Strips)